Raphaelexander/CS145-TryCatch/README.md

 This program reads a txt file in a URL, parses over every line and counts the characters and word count.
 Uses try/catch to handle possible exceptions like misconfigured and IO.
+For extra credit I wrote the program in python as well.
+I imported 2 different libraries to help with url handling; urllib and re.